 Use Marshmallow Root instead of Slippery Elm Bark

 Slippery elm bark is an at-risk herb.
 It is a wonderful medicine which is sweet tasting and nutritious.
 Slippery elm bark relieves digestive and respiratory illness but should never be gathered from the wild, even if local stands are large.
 Marshmallow root makes an acceptable substitute in most cases.
-If you do choose to use slippery elm bark, only purchase organically grown cultivated bark.
+However, if you do choose to use slippery elm bark, only purchase organically grown cultivated bark.

 Ginseng and Alternatives